Victoria Research Web

 A remarkable feat of research organized in imaginative hypertext form, this site was created by PhD. students at the University of Washington School of Drama, working under the direction of Professor Jack Wolcott.

 UPDATE: When Professor Wolcott retired in 2004, he expected that the University of Washington would leave these webpages on the university's server, much as a library book would remain on the shelf.
-Instead, all of the files associated with this much admired and widely referenced collaborative resource, which had been in progress since 1995, were simply deleted.
-A few bits and pieces of the site may be salvaged from the Internet Archive's Wayback Machine, but for most practical purposes this valuable project has been destroyed forever.
+They survived for a time, but at last, in a casual act of brutal vandalism, all of the files associated with this much admired and widely referenced collaborative resource, which had been in progress since 1995, were simply deleted from the university's server.
+Thanks to the Internet Archive's Wayback Machine we can still glimpse fragments of this valuable project, but they are only fragments.
 I leave the description here as a reminder of the extreme fragility of online scholarly resources.

 Trenches on the Web